 In the last few weeks I was looking at hydration packs in a fair bit of detail.
-In one recent post we looked at what to consider when buying a hydration pack and in another I touched on my hydration pack of choice at the minute.
+In one recent post we looked at what to consider when buying a hydration bladder and in another I touched on my hydration bladder of choice at the minute.

-When looking at what to consider when buying a hydration pack, one of the key things listed for consideration when buying one, is how easy your chosen hydration pack is to clean.
-This has a lot to do with the design of the hydration pack and what you use your hydration pack for.
+When looking at what to consider when buying a hydration bladder, one of the key things listed for consideration when buying one, is how easy your chosen hydration bladder / reservoir is to clean.
+This has a lot to do with the design of the bladder and what you use it for.

 Pictured above is the Camelbak AntidoteTM Cleaning Kit, click on the image to learn more.